nikitalepikhin/snakemz/README.md

 A snake game made to run specifically on the Microzed Evaluation Kit (Xylinx Zynq 7Z010).

+## Compilation and Launching
+- If you have the required board with all the accessories, then you can compile using Makefile (modify for your needs) (`make`)
+- Then to launch the game use `make run`.

 ## Before the Game

 ### Loading